woocommerce/woocommerce-product-bundles-bulk-discounts/readme.txt

 * If 10 or more items are chosen, the discount goes up to 15%.

 When a Product Bundle with bulk discounts is configured, the applicable discount and total is dynamically calculated and displayed.

+Want to contribute?
+Please submit issue reports and pull requests on [GitHub](https://github.com/somewherewarm/woocommerce-product-bundles-bulk-discounts).

+== Installation ==

+This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
+Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

 == Screenshots ==